 Cochrane does not make clinical recommendations, instead it provides unbiased and high-quality health evidence so that health decisions, policies, and clinical guidelines can be informed by the best available evidence.
-‘Cochrane in the workplace’ series collects stories about how Cochrane evidence is being used in non-clinical settings - by teachers, by guideline makers, and by policy makers.
+‘Cochrane in the workplace’ series collects stories about how Cochrane evidence is being used in different workplace settings - by teachers, by guideline makers, and by policy makers.

 This collection will look specially at how researchers are using Cochrane evidence.